 Afirma is a comprehensive solution that consists of cytopathology and the GEC.
-According to a clinical validity study published in The New England Journal of Medicine in 2012, the GEC reduces the number of unnecessary diagnostic surgeries by analyzing the genomic signature of FNA samples judged to be indeterminate by cytopathology and reclassifies 52% of those nodules to a benign diagnosis.
-The study authors concluded that the GEC could be useful to physicians in making important patient care decisions, such as recommending watchfit waiting in lieu of diagnostic surgery for patients who receive a GEC benign result following indeterminate cytopathology findings.
-A subsequent clinical utility study published in Thyro in 2012 covered 368 patients from 51 different endocrinologists.
-Each of these patients had both a cytopathology indeterminate result and a GEC benign result.
-This study found the physicians recommended surgery in only 7.6% of these cases, compared with a historical surgery rate of 74% for patients with indeterminate cytopathology results alone, representing 90% reduction in surgeries for the 52% of patients receiving a GEC benign result.
-In other words, 90% of the 52% of patients receiving a GEC benign result make the decision to avoid surgery.
-We believe the GEC is currently the only diagnostic test that meets the criteria of the National Comprehensive Cancer Network, or NCCN, for safely monitoring patients wi indeterminate cytopathology results in lieu of surgery.
+According to a clinical validity study published in The New England Journal Medicine in 2012, the GEC reduces the number of unnecessary diagnostic surgeries by analyzing the genomic signature of FNA samples judged to be indeterminate by cytopathology and reclassifies 52% of those nodules to a benign diagnosis.
+The study authors concluded that the GEC could be useful to physicians in making important patient care decisions, such as recommending watchful waiting in lieu of diagnostic surgery for patients who receive a GEC benign result following indeterminate cytopathology findings.
+A subsequent clinical utility study published in Thyroid in 2012 covered 368 patients from 51 different endocrinologists.
+Eac of these patients had both a cytopathology indeterminate result and a GEC benign result.
+This study found that physicians recommended surgery in only 7.6% of the cases, compared with a historical surgery rate of 74% for patients with indeterminate cytopathology results alone, representing an approximate 90% reduction surgeries for the 52% of patients receiving a GEC benign result.
+In other words, approximately 90% of the 52% of patients receiving a GEC benign result make the decision to avoid a surgery.
+We believe the GEC is currently the only diagnostic test that meets the criteria of the National Comprehensive Cancer Network, or NCCI for safely monitoring patients with indeterminate cytopathology results in lieu of surgery.

 In addition to thyroid cancer, there are many other complex diseases in which cytology samples play a critical role in clinical decision making.
-As with thyroid nodule diagnosi inherent ambiguity in evaluation of cytopathology samples often results in unnecessary costs and procedures that would be avoidable if a molecular diagnostic test could refine diagnosi reached by cytopathology alone.
-We are currently developing the Afirma Malignant GEC test for rare forms of thyroid cancer or metastases to the thyroid that is intended to better infor surgical strategy.
-We are also in late biomarker discovery in interstitial lung disease, a group of lung diseases affecting the tissue and space around the microscopic air sacs of the lungs th are difficult to diagnose prior to surgery.
-Specifically, we intend to improve the accuracy of diagnosis of idiopathic pulmonary fibrosis, one of the more progressive, often fatal, interstiti lung diseases, and to provide critical information to physicians and patients as they decide whether to pursue potentially lifesaving treatments or participate in clinical studies.
+As with thyronodule diagnosis, inherent ambiguity in evaluation of cytopathology samples often results in unnecessary costs and procedures that would be avoidable if a molecular diagnostic test could refine diagnoses reached by cytopathology alone.
+We are currently developing the Afirma Malignant GEC test for rare forms of thyroid cancer of metastases to the thyroid that is intended to better inform surgical strategy.
+We are also in late biomarker discovery in interstitial lung disease, a group of lung disease affecting the tissue and space around the microscopic air sacs of the lungs that are difficult to diagnose prior to surgery.
+Specifically, we intend to improve the accuracy of diagnosis of idiopathic pulmonary fibrosis, one of the morprogressive, often fatal, interstitial lung diseases, and to provide critical information to physicians and patients as they decide whether to pursue potentially lifesavir treatments or participate in clinical studies.